lm1/node-fibers-promise/README.md

 ### promise.start(f, [args...])

 `start` runs `f` in a new fiber and passes `args` to `f`.
-Returns the value returned by `f`.

 ### promise.task(f)

 Returns a function which will execute `f` in new fiber upon invocation.
 All the arguments of the returned function are passed directly to `f`.
-Useful to postpone start of a fiber, or wrap a callback in a fiber.
+Useful to postpone start of a fiber, or wrap a callback with a fiber.

 ### promise.waitAny(...)